thingsym/wp-offsite-backup/README.md

 ### Patches and Bug Fixes

-Small patches and bug reports can be submitted a issue tracker in Github.
-Forking on Github is another good way.
+Small patches and bug reports can be submitted a issue tracker in GitHub.
+Forking on GitHub is another good way.
 You can send a pull request.

 1. Fork [WP Offsite Backup](https://github.com/thingsym/wp-offsite-backup) from GitHub repository
 2. Create a feature branch: git checkout -b my-new-feature